 What Is Black Mold?

 One of the first steps in figuring out how to get rid of the black mold is to understand exactly what it is.
-Black mold is not any one particular kind of mold but more or less an informal grouping of different species of molds that resemble each other.
+As any mold remediation company knows, black mold is not any one particular kind of mold but more or less an informal grouping of different species of molds that resemble each other.
 Black molds can come from any variety of mold, from Aspergillus to Penicillium, to Cladosporium, Chaetomium, and many others.

 Mold is found nearly everywhere on the planet since its spores are carried in the air on the wind as well as in water.
 These types of mold require three things to survive: a source of standing water, a food source, and little or no light.
 Water is necessary for reproduction, transportation, and enabling the toxins the mold creates to help digest its food.
 Black mold typically uses organic material as a food supply.
 This can be anything from organic waste to cellulose such as paper, fabric, or wood.
 The lack of light is necessary since mold is sensitive to UV light.
 Sunlight does a great job at drying out an area and making it hard for a standing water supply to exist.